ECHO: Ego-Centric modeling of Human-Object interactions: Related Work

-We adopt a similar approach and include sparse head and hand conditioning in our model.
-However, in contrast to the aforementioned methods, our approach models dynamic interactions with objects in the scene.
-This enables complete reconstructions of human activity in real-world settings.
+We similarly use sparse head and hand conditioning.
+However, unlike these methods, our approach models dynamic interactions with objects, enabling a more complete reconstruction of human activity in real-world settings.